 Wutz Rong With This Pikcher?

-Indeed, a certain amount of reform has happened all by itself over the years, as previously alternative spellings have worked their way into the dictionary as standard forms.
+Indeed, a certain amount of reform has happened all by itself over the years, as previously alternative spellings have worked their way into the dictionary as standard forms (albeit more so in American English than in some other varieties).
 Think of the word “catalog,” which was formerly spelled “catalogue,” or “draft,” formerly spelled “draught.”
 On a relatively small scale, sensible spellings do sometimes replace less sensible ones.
 However, this process has been hit-and-miss, with more misses than hits.

 The proposal, then, is that we systematically and definitively wipe out all the anomalous spellings in English so that anyone looking at a word in print will immediately know how to pronounce it—and, conversely, anyone attempting to write English will be able to get every single spelling right the first time.
 In other words, proponents of English spelling reform want us to adopt a (mostly) phonetic orthography, perhaps along the lines of what one finds in Spanish or Indonesian.
 Needless to say, though, it’s not quite that simple.